msukhare/libft/README.md

 ## About libft
 * Libft is a static library.

+* Libft is a minimal reimplementation of the LibC

 ## What you need to make libft

 * gcc or clang